internetarchive/dweb-mirror/API.md

 cb(err, data structure from file)
 ```
 ##### read({cacheDirectory = undefined}, cb)
-Read member info for an item
+Read member info for an item from the cache.
 ```
 cb(err, data structure from file)
 ```